 Book a free demo of Sylvera to see our platform's procurement and reporting features in action.

-The Methodological Expert Panel (MEP) for the Article 6.4 Paris Agreement Crediting Mechanism (PACM) has made great strides in creating the essential guidance for methodologies.
+The Supervisory Body (SBM) and Methodological Expert Panel (MEP) for the Article 6.4 Paris Agreement Crediting Mechanism (PACM) have made great strides in creating the essential guidance for methodologies.
 This is a crucial step towards launching the first PACM projects.
 Although it will take time to issue credits under these new PACM methodologies, some existing Clean Development Mechanism (CDM) projects are transitioning to the PACM.
-This transition will lead to the first issuances of Article 6.4 Emission Reductions (6.4ERs), with a few CDM projects already having fully transitioned.

 However, legitimate concerns persist regarding the quality of these transitioned credits, many of which fall into project categories rejected by the Integrity Council for the Voluntary Carbon Market (ICVCM).

 The Paris Agreement Article 6 recognizes two market-based mechanisms that countries can voluntarily use to achieve and increase the ambition of their targets or Nationally Determined Contributions (NDCs).

 - Article 6.4 covers the Paris Agreement Crediting Mechanism (PACM), a centralized UN-led international market whereby States and non-State entities can issue and trade carbon credits, called Article 6.4 Emission Reductions (6.4ERs).
+Said entities can also transfer the carbon credits they earn via climate change initiatives to help one or more countries meet their national targets.

 CDM Transition Process for Eligible Activities